 - Guideline-based care and goal setting: Daily goals and care are based on specific "bundles" of protocols, as outlined below:

 - Central line bundle: The hospital uses the IHI's central line bundle, which includes specified protocols for hand hygiene, full barrier precautions (caregivers must wear sterile gloves, gown, and mask, and the patient must be completely draped with a sterile sheet), use of chlorhexidine as an antiseptic, appropriate catheter site selection and postplacement care, and a daily review of line necessity to ensure prompt removal of unnecessary lines.
 Specific procedures address inserting, accessing, and removing catheters; drawing blood; changing needle-less infection caps and dressings; removing catheters; and administering continuous and intermittent infusions and intravenous medications.
-An April 2013 update indicates that an alcohol-soaked intravenous cap system was purchased to prevent central line infections.
+An alcohol-soaked intravenous cap system was purchased to prevent central line infections.
+Ultrasound is used for central line insertion.

 - Skin care protocol: The hospital uses an internal protocol based on evidence for turning patients and conducting skin evaluations.
 Critical care nurses evaluate patients for pressure ulcers each shift.
 "Turning clocks" (pictures of clocks depicting the times when patients should be turned) are posted in each room to prompt nurses to turn patients at appropriate intervals.
 Chlorhexidine cleaning cloths have been implemented as a routine preoperative practice and bath basins are no longer used for bathing.
 Hand hygiene is a standard practice, with staff encouraged to stop any staff member who is not adhering to the rules.
 A "scrub the hub" project was conducted in fall 2010 to ensure that the central line infection rate remains low.
 This project is ongoing and is now part of the ICU culture.